dumux/dumux/doc/doxygen/groups/material.md

 <!-- Fluidmatrixinteractions -->

 @defgroup Fluidmatrixinteractions Fluid-matrix interactions
-@brief Constitutive relations such as pc-Sw relations, kr-Sw relations, effective diffusion coefficients, friction laws
+@brief Constitutive models for interaction of fluids and solids
-@details Constitutive models for interaction of fluids and solids.
-The relations depend on the fluid state as well as material parameters of the matrix.
+@details This module includes constitutive relations such as pc-Sw relations, kr-Sw relations, effective diffusion coefficients, friction laws.
+The relations depend on both the fluid state as well as material parameters of the solid matrix.
 For example, in porous media theory, the effective heat conductivity depends on the solid heat conductivity, the fluid heat conductivity, as well as the porosity of the solid and the fluid saturation.
 @ingroup Material

 <!-- Fluidmatrixinteractions subgroups  -->